Compositional Dictionaries for Domain Adaptive Face Recognition: Introduction

 The approach presented here shares some of the attributes of the Tensorfaces method proposed in \cite{tensorface1,tensorface2, tf-Savvides1}, but significantly differs in many aspects.
 In the Tensorfaces method, face images observed in different domains, i.e., faces imaged in different poses under different illuminations, form a face tensor.
 Then a multilinear analysis is performed on the face tensor using the $N$-mode SVD decomposition to obtain a core tensor and multiple mode matrices, each for a different domain aspect.
 The $N$-mode SVD decomposition is similar to the proposed multilinear sparse decomposition shown in Fig.~\ref{fig:trisparsity}, where a given unknown image is decomposed into multiple sparse representations for the given subject, pose and illumination respectively.
 However, we show through experiments that our method based on sparse decomposition significantly outperforms the $N$-mode SVD decomposition for face recognition across pose and illumination.
 Another advantage of the proposed method approach over Tensorfaces is that, the proposed approach provides explicit sparse representations for each subject and each visual domain, which can be used for subject classification and domain estimation.
 Instead, Tensorfaces performs subject classification through exhaustive projections and matchings.
 Another work similar to Tensorfaces is discussed in \cite{separatingstyle}, where a bilinear analysis is presented for face matching across domains.
-In \cite{separatingstyle}, a 2-mode SVD decomposition is first performed and then a Gaussian mixture model is employed to classify subjects.
-Tensorfaces can be considered as an extension of this work to enable multilinear analysis to face images.
+In \cite{separatingstyle}, a 2-mode SVD decomposition is performed.

+This paper makes the following main contributions: \begin{itemize*} \item The proposed domain-invariant sparse coding enables a robust way for multilinear decomposition, and provides explicit sparse representations for out-of-training samples.
+Note that tensor-based methods obtain representations for out-of-training samples through exhaustive projections and matchings. \item The proposed domain base dictionary learning provides a base dictionary that is independent of subjects and domains, and we express the dictionary adapted to a specific domain as sparse linear combinations of base dictionary atoms using sparse representation of the domain under consideration. \item A face image is decomposed into sparse representations for subject, pose and illumination respectively.
+The domain-invariant subject (sparse) codes are used for pose and illumination insensitive face recognition.
+The pose and illumination codes are also used to estimate the pose and lighting condition of a given face.
+Composing subject codes with corresponding domain codes enables pose alignment and illumination normalization. \end{itemize*}